 Dirty Dancing, Clean LakeLake Lure

-Lovers of Dirty Dancing have the time of their lives reenacting the iconic lake-lift scene from the 1987 classic, which was largely shot in Lake Lure among the Blue Ridge foothills.
-Each August, celebrate the film at the Dirty Dancing Festival, which draws fans for an annual Lake Lift Competition, a lakeside screening of the film and overnights in Dirty Dancing-theme cabins at The 1927 Lake Lure Inn and Spa.
+Lovers of Dirty Dancing have the time of their lives re-enacting the iconic lake-lift scene from the 1987 classic, which was largely shot in Lake Lure among the Blue Ridge Foothills.
+Each September, honor the film at the Lake Lure Dance Festival, which draws fans for a celebration of dance throughout the years and overnights in Dirty Dancing-themed cabins at The 1927 Lake Lure Inn and Spa.

 Lasting ViewsChimney Rock